 Council for German Orthography

-There is an official body for regulation of the German language, just as there is for many other languages.
+There is an official body regulating the German language, just as there is for many other languages.
 These institutions are often called language academies.
 In the case of German, the role is fulfilled by the Council for German Orthography, shortened to RdR from its German name, der Rat für deutsche Rechtschreibung.
-Der Rat […]
+Der Rat comprises members […]

 A recent study of languages used on the internet* shows that German is one of the most widely-used languages in the online world.
-It’s hardly surprising that English is the most-used language, being the main content language for a massive 55% of all websites.
+It’s hardly surprising that English is the most-used language, the primary content language for 55% of all websites.
 Just under 6% of websites use German as a content language.
-While this […]
+While this may not sound […]

 Das Oktoberfest

-One of the most famous gems of German culture known worldwide is the Oktoberfest, a 16-day festival celebrating beer which takes place annually in Munich, Bavaria.
-The name suggests that it takes place in October, although nowadays this is only partly true.
-It now begins in September, having been brought forward in order to benefit from better weather conditions.
-This year will see […]
+One of the most famous gems of German culture known worldwide is the Oktoberfest, a 16-day festival celebrating beer annually in Munich, Bavaria.
+The name suggests that it takes place in October, although nowadays, this is only partly true.
+It begins in September, having been brought forward to benefit from better weather conditions.
+This year will see the 180th festival will start on […]

 German Words of Arabic Origin

-Like many languages, German has evolved to include words that originate from other languages; many of these are surprisingly derived from Arabic.
-Arabic words featured commonly in many Western languages and were most often introduced centuries ago.
+Like many languages, German has evolved to include words that originate from other languages; many of these surprisingly derive from Arabic.
+Arabic words feature commonly in many Western languages and were most often introduced centuries ago.
 However you prefer to drink it, ‘Kaffee’ derives from the Arabic ‘qahwa’.
-Coffee drinking originated in 15th century […]
+Coffee drinking originated in 15th century Yemen, […]

 Irregular German Verbs Simple Past

-In our last blog we have had a look at irregular verbs in the present tense.
-This blog we would like to dedicate to irregular verbs in the simple past.
-Verbs are sometimes categorised in regular, irregular and mixed verbs.
-Mixed verbs are in fact irregular verbs but do not change their stem in the […]
+Our last blog looked at irregular verbs in the present tense.
+We want to dedicate this blog to irregular verbs in the simple past.
+Verbs are sometimes categorised into regular, irregular and mixed verbs.
+Mixed verbs are irregular verbs but do not change their stem in the present tense.
+Mixed and irregular verbs constantly change […]

 Irregular German Verbs in the present